You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • listen history, play events, skip events, likes, follows, scout positions, scenes, preferences, searches, recommendation activity, and discovery behaviour;

-• location-derived geohash6 cell if you grant device-location permission;
+• a coarse, approximate location-grid cell if you grant device-location permission;

 • event views, event shares, event RSVPs where allowed, and other app engagement activity;